digitalrebar/doc/install.rst

 Digital Rebar Install
 =====================

-*Approximate install time: 15 minutes depending on bandwidth.*  Once cached, reset takes under 3 minutes.
+*Approximate install time: 15 minutes depending on bandwidth.*  Once cached, reset takes *under 3 minutes* on most systems.

 .. contents:: The install steps are:
   :depth: 1

-Rather than cover every operating system, we are assuming that you can translate between differences in major distributions.
+Rather than cover every operating system, we are assuming that you can translate between Ubuntu to other distributions.

 *Need help?* Jump over to our `live chat <https://gitter.im/digitalrebar/core>`_  (Gitter.im)

 **RECOMMENDATION:** Review the `RackN maintained deploy scripts <https://github.com/rackn/digitalrebar-deploy>`_ for updated step-by-step install examples.
+  * Use `Vagrant <https://www.vagrantup.com/>`_?
+We've automated all these steps for that too.
-If you are comfortable with `Ansible <http://ansibile.com>`_, you can use those directly on Ubuntu and Centos.
+  * Comfortable with `Ansible <http://ansibile.com>`_?
+Deploy these steps automatically to Ubuntu and Centos.

 Provisioning from Containers
 ----------------------------